christieleung/cart253/assignments/art-jam/process/planning.md

   - circles again!
 - draw flowers
   - more circles!
-- track mouse positioning (mouseX, mouseY)
+- write conditional statements:
-- write conditional statements for if the mouse position goes more towards the right, then the dots will change into flowers and the cheeks will get rosier
+  - if the mouse position moves across the canvas (both mouseX and mouseY), then the dots will change into flowers and the background colour will shift
+  - if the mouse is clicked, then the cheeks will turn redder (constrain to face)

 # p5 functions to try?

 - arc() for the facial features
 - lerpColor() for transitioning the background colours
+- map() for changing the background colours and dots into flowers